lisaoude/Gifinder/README.md

 ## Sources

-I have used the following sources while creathing my Web App:
+I have used the following sources while creating my Web App:

 - ...